Delivering the Next Generation of Nickel Sulfide Projects

 The company provided a mineral resource update for the project in October 2020.
 The update reported that measured resources in the Main Higher Grade Zone measured increased by 162 percent to 153 million tonnes (Mt) at 0.32% nickel and the total measured and indicated resource increased by 9 percent to 657 Mt at 0.26 percent nickel for 1.7 Mt nickel.
 Lastly, the total inferred resource increased by 121 percent to 646 Mt at 0.24 percent nickel for 1.6 Mt nickel, including an increase of 50 percent in the Main Zone (433 Mt at 0.23 percent nickel) and an initial resource from the East Zone of 213 Mt at 0.24 percent nickel (505,000 tonnes nickel).

-The 4,909 hectare Crawford Annex property and five other option properties ranging in size of 903 to 5,543 hectares give Canada Nickel access to five additional Crawford high potential nickel targets.
+The 4,909 hectare Crawford Nickel-Sulphide Project and five other option properties ranging in size of 903 to 5,543 hectares give Canada Nickel access to five additional high potential, regional nickel targets.

 Canada Nickel’s Management Team